Looking Beyond Shareholders: What Is Stakeholder Theory?

 As a philosophy PhD student in the late 1970s, Freeman did not know much about business or business theory.
 From his outsider’s perspective, it seemed obvious that businesses should care about groups beyond their investors, particularly in an increasingly complex and interconnected world.
 But the more he observed businesses in the real world, the more he worried.

 “It seemed to me complete common sense that you ought to worry about those groups and individuals that could affect you, or that you could affect.
 This just seemed to me to be logic,” Freeman says.
 “And I started to worry about that because it looked like there were a lot of companies out there who weren’t doing that.
-They were not worrying about groups that really could affect them, or that they could affect.”
+They were not worried about groups that really could affect them, or that they could affect.”

 Freeman published Strategic Management: A Stakeholder Approach in 1984.
 The textbook frames business as a system to create value for stakeholders.
 Freeman presents a worldview in which capitalism and ethics are closely intertwined.